Howard Drew: Education, enlisting in the U.S. Army

-Drew had always strove to be a strong student academically and athletically.
+Drew had always striven to be a strong student academically and athletically.
 He frequently wrote as a journalist for the local newspaper, and he received all A's on average during his college years at USC.
-Later doing graduate studies at Drake University, he blended his abilities, serving as a motivational speaker and track coach while at Drake.
+Later doing graduate studies at Drake University, he blended his abilities, serving as a motivational speaker and track coach for university students.

 Around this time it is noted that in 1915 he was captured in the “Education Number” special of the NAACP's The Crisis, and also met Booker T. Washington—which was one of the signifying moments in defining the status of Howard Porter Drew (Coach Larry—see pdf below).

-But Drew never let go of his intellectual abilities, even though he took time off to enlist in World War I. He later became the Victory Medal award-winning sergeant for the Supply Company, 809th Pioneer Infantry Regiment, and the 88th Division of the U.S. Army.
+Through it all, Drew never let go of his intellectual abilities, despite taking time off to enlist in World War I. He later became the Victory Medal award-winning sergeant for the Supply Company, 809th Pioneer Infantry Regiment, and the 88th Division of the U.S. Army.
 He coached Army track teams while in France and was Honorably Discharged in 1919—receiving the Victory Medal and a defensive bar for his actions and service.

 Later years

-Having been honorably discharged, he relentlessly went on to take advantage of this time to pass the bar exam in 1920 in Connecticut.
+Having been honorably discharged, he worked tirelessly to take advantage of this time to pass the bar exam in 1920 in Connecticut.
 He soon moved to Hartford to become one of four black attorneys at the time.
 He married Dora Helen Newcomb.
 They welcomed Howard Jr. and Jean into their lives shortly after.
 His reputation in Hartford grew as he was both assistant clerk and a judge.
-He had been the Justice of the Peace in the 1940s, setting records in the arena of being the first Black man in Connecticut to do such things.
+He had been the Justice of the Peace in the 1940s, setting records as the first Black man in Connecticut to do such things.
 During World War II he served on the local draft board.

 Drew died at the U.S. Veterans Hospital in West Haven, Connecticut (Black Past), and he now rests just north of Hartford, near where he raised his family.